Summary

 Little’s Law can be stated:

-Delivery Lead Time = Length of Input Queue (WIP)/Production Rate
+Delivery Cycle Time = Length of Input Queue (WIP)/Processing Rate (Throughput)

-• The numerator in the equation is the amount of work queued up in front of the item to be processed.
+- WIP.
+The numerator in the equation is the amount of work in progress in the system.
+That is, the number of items started but not finished.
 This can be applied to the entire end-to-end process, or for any individual step within the process.
 Ideally we would have a maximum of one item queued, in which case we would have a one-piece-flow situation where only one piece of work was processed at a time.
 There would be no steps where work was delayed or waiting for work ahead of it to be processed.
 In this ideal case the amount of work in the system, WIP = 1.
 The numerator is Little’s Law can be heavily influenced by basic workflow design, team structures and work item variability – anything to minimize the build up of queues, buffering of work within the workflow.
 This is where change can be enacted fastest.

-• The denominator in the Little’s Law equation is the processing time per item or production rate of the system.
-The larger (faster) this value the shorter the Lead Time.
+- Throughput.
+The denominator in the Little’s Law equation is the processing time per item or throughput of the system.
+The larger (faster) this value the shorter the Lead Time – common sense.
 This parameter can be improved in 2 ways:

-• Increase production capacity and speed: more equipment, more automation, tooling improvements, more people.
+- Increase production capacity and speed: more equipment, more people, more automation, tooling improvements.
 These improvements are likely to take more time and more investment.

 Here’s another way to think about it: